Running a business online has numerous benefits that will make your work a lot easier, but it also has a huge downside you need to know of.

 That downside lies in Internet security and the fact that many people don’t care nearly as much as they should about how safe they are on the Internet.

-It’s very easy to get unauthorized access to information via the Internet these days if the holder of the information isn’t careful enough, hackers are becoming more and more proficient at their craft and their tools are constantly improving.
+It’s easy to get unauthorized access to information via the Internet these days if the holder of the information isn’t careful enough, hackers are becoming more and more proficient at their craft and their tools are constantly improving.

 Some examples are theft of credit card information, user credential leaks which can be both yours and your clients’ (which is arguably much worse), and so on.
 Any kind of information that you share and store online is potentially accessible by a hacker who’s good enough to break through your security system.

 We’re going to start with the most obvious point.
-The best way to instantly protect your system from security breaches is to make sure that you’re using the latest version of your browser and your operating system.
+The best way to instantly protect your system from security breaches is to make sure you’re using the latest version of your browser and your operating system.

-The main reason updates are released in the first place is usually to patch up any potential security holes and flaws in the software; entire development teams focus on this particular issue day and night, so the least you can do is download their updates and receive all the free protection that they’re offering you.
+The main reason updates are released in the first place is usually to patch up any potential security holes and flaws in the software; entire development teams focus on this issue day and night, so the least you can do is download their updates and receive all the free protection they’re offering you.

 Malware comes in various shapes and forms, some more dangerous than others.
 A lot of malicious software is simply used to hijack your browser and make you load advertisements, or to utilize your Internet connection to a large-scale DDoS attack.
 However, certain malware can be used for more malicious purposes than that.